sgreenhill/aria/doc/OMake.md

 * Pre-built Oberon-2 libraries such as libOfront
 * Interface modules that require external C libraries

-For pre-built libraries we use the `lib` option to specify which modules are part of the library.
+For pre-built libraries we use the `lib` option to define which modules are part of the library.
 This is done by associating a source directory (in the `source` path) with a link library:

       lib: Ofront [OFRONTLIB]

 The first part of the `lib` option is the name of the library.
 The second part is the path to the directory containing the library source.
 If any imported source modules are located within that path, the specified library will be added as a link dependency.

-For interface modules, **OMake** includes the option of specifying additional flags and link dependencies using a special directive which can be embedded within the source module.
+For interface modules, **OMake** includes the option of defining additional flags and link dependencies using a special directive which can be embedded within the source module.
 This has the form:

     'OMAKE' [ flags ] [ 'LINK' lib { ',' lib } ]

 The `OMAKE` directive is be included in a comment between the `MODULE` declaration, and the `IMPORT` list.
-To specify compiler flags, include an optional string after the `OMAKE` keyword.
-To specify link libraries, include the keyword `LINK` followed by a comma-separated list of strings.
+To define compiler flags, include an optional string after the `OMAKE` keyword.
+To define link libraries, include the keyword `LINK` followed by a comma-separated list of strings.
 For Example:

     MODULE Test;
         (* OMAKE "-x" LINK "SDL" *)